 Nov 10 Anniversary of Atatürk’s death in 1938.
 Observed at 9.05am (the time of his demise), when the whole country stops whatever it’s doing and maintains a respectful silence for a minute.
 It’s worth being on a Bosphorus ferry then, when all the engines are turned off, and the boats drift and sound their foghorns mournfully.

-Most fixed-line telecom services are provided by TT (Türk Telekom); its website (w www.turktelekom.com.tr) has an English-language page listing all services and tariffs.
+Most fixed-line telecom services are provided by TT (Türk Telekom); its website (wturktelekom.com.tr) has an English-language page listing all services and tariffs.
 The best place to make phone calls is from either a PTT (post office) or a TT (Türk Telekom) centre.
-Inside, or just adjacent, there is usually a row of card (köntürlü or smartkart) call boxes (TTs are blue-and-turquoise), and/or a kontürlü (metered, clerk-attended) phone, the latter sometimes in a closed booth.
+Inside, or just adjacent, there is usually a row of card (köntürlü or smartkart) call boxes (TTs are blue and turquoise), and/or a kontürlü (metered, clerk-attended) phone, the latter sometimes in a closed booth.
 Public phones are to be found in squares and parks, outside many public buildings and at train stations and ferry terminals.
 The standard Turkish phone replies are the Frenchified Allo or the more local Buyurun (literally, “Avail yourself/at your service”).

-“Smart” phonecards are available from PTT or TT centres; when using these wait for the number of units remaining to appear on the screen before dialling and be aware that you will have little warning of being cut off.
-They are bought in units of 50 (3.75TL), 100 (7.50TL), 200 (15TL) and 350 (19TL).
+“Smart” phonecards are available from PTT or TT centres; when using these, wait for the number of units remaining to appear on the screen before you dial, and be aware that you will have little warning of being cut off.
+They are bought in units of 50 (TL3.75), 100 (TL7.50), 200 (TL15) and 350 (TL19).
 A steadily increasing number of phones have also been adapted to accept foreign credit cards.
-Metered booths inside PTTs or TTs, or at street kiosks or shops (look for signs reading kontürlü telefon bulunur) work out more expensive than cards, but are certainly far cheaper than hotels, and also tend to be quieter (plus you won’t be cut off).
+Metered booths inside PTTs or TTs, or at street kiosks or shops (look for signs reading kontürlü telefon bulunur), work out more expensive than cards, but are certainly far cheaper than hotels, and also tend to be quieter (plus you won’t be cut off).
 Their disadvantage is that you can’t see the meter ticking over, and instances of overcharging are not unknown.

-Overseas call rates are 0.25TL per minute to Europe or North America.
+Overseas call rates are TL0.25 per minute to Europe or North America.
 Try not to make anything other than local calls from a hotel room – there’s usually a minimum 100 percent surcharge on phonecard rates.
 For extended chat overseas, it’s best to buy an international phonecard.
 Best is the Alocard, available from PTT branches and usable in public phones.
-Reveal the 12-digit pin by scratching; then call the domestic access number, followed by the destination number.
-Rates are very low – for example, a 10TL card allows 2hrs chat to the UK.
+Reveal the 12-digit PIN by scratching; then call the domestic access number, followed by the destination number.
+Rates are low – for example, a TL10 card allows 104 minutes to the UK or US.
 The cards can also be used for domestic calls, giving 140 minutes of calling time.

-Turkey is two hours ahead of GMT in winter; as in Europe, daylight saving is observed between March and October – clocks change at 2am of the last Sunday in each month.
+Turkey is two hours ahead of GMT in winter.
+As in Europe, daylight saving is observed between March and October – clocks change at 2am on the last Sunday in each month – so effectively Turkey remains two hours ahead of the UK year-round.

 Turkish information offices abroad

 Overseas Turkish tourist offices (often the embassy’s Information Office) will provide a few very basic maps and glossy brochures.
-For more information check w www.goturkey.com.
+For more information check wgoturkey.com.

 KDV: Turkish VAT